 It’s no secret that Montclair is absolutely packed with dining options.
 It’s a melting pot of international flavors.
 Whether you want to sip and slurp on a brothy bowl of ramen.
 Dig into a pot of feijoada.
 Or chow down on some Thai street food.
 It’s what makes naming some of the best restaurants in Montclair a complicated task.
 And yet, we’ve done it.

 The 20 Best Montclair Restaurants

 The last year has forever changed the local restaurant landscape.
 Although we’re sad to have said goodbye to some of our favorites along the way—Laurel & Sage, Vanillamore, Villalobos, Costanera, Plum on Park—the good news is, the area’s brilliant food and drink scene continues to prevail.
 Some eateries are even making their triumphant return.
 So, we’ve rounded up the top 20 Montclair restaurants, as well as some iconic establishments that have served as anchors within the community.
 In addition to some new-ish places worth checking out.

 Before Ani Ramen had half a dozen outposts across the state, ramen junkies would squeeze their way into its one and only Montclair location.
-As evidenced by the small yet constantly bustling space (they’ve since moved to 511 Bloomfield Ave), Ani has become a local gem for Essex County diners.
+As evidenced by the constantly bustling space (they’ve since moved to 511 Bloomfield Ave), Ani has become a local gem for Essex County diners.
 The restaurant itself specializes in multiple styles of ramen but aims to capture the true essence of Tokyo.